erictepper/hospital-universal-manager/README.md

 ### To-do
 ###### Features to Add
+1. Create download/use information.
-1. Change log-in interface.
+2. Change log-in interface.
-2. Use regular expressions to evaluate whether user is Patient, Staff, or Receptionist (rather than using a drop-down box) on the log-in view.
+3. Use regular expressions to evaluate whether user is Patient, Staff, or Receptionist (rather than using a drop-down box) on the log-in view.
-3. Use regular expressions to check input for update queries.
+4. Use regular expressions to check input for update queries.

 ###### Bugs to Fix
 * No current known bugs.